iotexproject/halogrants/rfp-proposals/rfp-ideas.md

 &nbsp;

-### ioPay as A Browser Extention ###
+### Browser Extention Wallet ###
-ioPay (https://iopay.iotex.io/) comes with two flavours - desktop version (supporting Windows, MacOS and Linux) and mobile version (iOS and Android).
-Having ioPay as a browser extention will hugely invcentive Dapps to integrate with IoTeX blockchain and be beneficial for the ecosystem.
-This browser extention should coome with all features of ioPay, e.g., account management, send/review transaction, invoke smart contract, safe and easy to use.
+IOTX wallet such as ioPay (https://iopay.iotex.io/) comes with two flavours - desktop version (supporting Windows, MacOS and Linux) and mobile version (iOS and Android).
+Having a wallet as a browser extention will hugely invcentive Dapps to integrate with IoTeX blockchain and be beneficial for the ecosystem.
+This browser extention should coome with all features similar to ioPay, e.g., account management, send/review transaction, invoke smart contract, safe and easy to use.

 &nbsp;